The UK Parliament is divided into two.

 Yes.
 WriteToThem has a Write to Your Lord section.

-If they're a minister they'll probably be very hard to persuade, so you probably want to pick someone who's not working directly for the Government.
+If they're a minister, it'll probably be very hard to influence their opinion, so it's best to pick someone who's not working directly for the Government.

 Please use the same postcode that you would use to contact your MP.
 See "What postcode should I use?" if you're not sure what postcode to use, for example if you are in the Armed Services.

 If you are a peer yourself, and would prefer to receive messages directly, please contact us.

 The Parliament website gives more details about different ways to contact Lords, and the different limits on sending bulk messages to all Lords.

-Do not tell people to copy and paste letters to Lords, get them to write in their own words.
-See our Guidelines for campaigning for more information on this.
+Do not tell people to copy and paste pre-written letters to Lords: get them to write in their own words.
+See our guidelines for campaigning for more information on this.

 Lords aren't actually obliged to respond to letters, and unlike MPs, they don't have constituents.
 Nor do they have the need to prove their worth in advance of a general election.